-- All students on the Young Learner's Programme will be strongly advised to purchase health insurance with example costs of access to the health services. - Any students under 16 falling ill will be supervised either in the Homestay, or within a sickbay on school premises. - LSI will not be responsible for keeping or administering medicine to any students unless through written agreement.
+- All students on the Young Learner's Programme will have Health Insurance included in the cost of the course. - Any students under 16 falling ill will be supervised either in the Homestay, or within a sickbay on school premises. - LSI will not be responsible for keeping or administering medicine to any students unless through written agreement.
 In such cases, written instructions for administering medicines must be provided. - In the event that parents/guardians cannot be contacted, LSI will act in 'loco parentis' in the event of a medical emergency.